Pranav10ss/AWS-Projects/DynamoDB-streams/Readme.md

         'body': json.dumps('Hello from Lambda!')
     }
 ```
-### Step 4 - Create a trigger to invoke Lamda function
+### Step 4 - Create a trigger to invoke the Lambda function
 * Under tables's **exports and streams** section you'll find an option to create a trigger.
 * Select the Lambda function that you created.
 Select the **batch size** as `1`.
 Batch size how long dynamoDb has to wait before it streams the data into the lambda function.
 By setting `1`, for every single change in the table, your lambda function will get invoked.
 If the **batch size** is set to `10`, for every 10 changes in the table, your lambda function will get invoked.
 ## 🔎Testing